The Roots of Progress Fellowship

 Blog-Building Intensive

-The Blog-Building Intensive Fellowship is an opportunity for writers to sharpen their ideas by discussing them with each other, learn new writing skills and processes, grow by receiving feedback from professional editors and peers alike, and increase their impact by growing their audiences.
+Now in its third year, the Blog-Building Intensive is an opportunity for writers to sharpen their ideas by discussing them with each other, learn new writing skills and processes, grow by receiving feedback from professional editors and peers alike, and increase their impact by growing their audiences.

 We need a new philosophy of progress.